 Add a side of fruit or some milk for an easy kids snack.
 (Halve the blueberries as needed for younger kids.)

-egg muffins and cucumber sticks in containers
+egg muffins and cucumber sticks in containers.

-Mini Egg Cups with Cucumber Sticks
+Mini Egg Cups with Veggies

 These are so perfect to make ahead and warm to serve (or pack for preschool in a little thermos if needed).
 Add some fruit or crackers to round things out.